dwightjack/marco.solazzi.me/src/content/blog/journey-through-switches.md

 What I didn't know until then is that `button` is a [labelable element](https://html.spec.whatwg.org/multipage/forms.html#category-label) and thus it can be referenced with the `for` attribute of a `label`.

-Since this looked like an exotic pattern to me, I did some research and found that the pattern is actually well supported by browsers and most screen readers but not so well supported by voice control software.
+Since this looked like an exotic pattern to me, I did some research and found that the pattern is actually well supported by browsers and most screen readers but not so well supported by voice control software (even if I couldn't verify it myself).

 My initial guess was that, depending on the requirements, there are probably more established patterns out there, like using `id` and `aria-labelledby`.
 Nonetheless, this pattern stuck in my mind.